-Did you know that massage therapy can help with issues caused by scar tissue?
+Did you know that clinical massage therapy can help with issues caused by scar tissue?

 First, a little about scar tissue.
 Scar tissue is comprised of thick, fibrous tissues formed by cells and collagen.